Gijón: Neighborhoods and parishes

-Demography

-According to the 2021 Municipal Population Register (INE), the council had 268,896 inhabitants, of which 142,411 are women and 126,485 are men.
+Demographics

-The municipal population grew remarkably throughout the 20th century, especially between the 1960s and 1980s, a period in which it doubled.
+The population of Gijón grew remarkably throughout the 20th century, especially between the 1960s and 1980s, a period in which it doubled.
 Starting in the 1990s, growth stagnated, reflecting the similar slowdown at the national level of Spain.
 However, due to immigration, both from other Asturias councils and from abroad, the population started to increase again at the turn of the 21st century.

+As of 2024, the foreign-born population of the city is 33,783, equal to 12.5% of the total population.
+The 5 largest foreign nationalities are Venezuelans (4,087), Colombians (3,997), Cubans (2,181), Argentinians (1,892) and Romanians (1,845).

 Culture

-Gijón is the cultural centre of the region of Asturias.
 Cultural activities are carried out throughout the year, which increase considerably in the summer months, especially in August due to the Feast of the Assumption, with parties, music and theater.
 This complements the continuous programming of the Teatro Municipal Jovellanos (Jovellanos Municipal Theater).
 The various festivities carried out in Gijón include: